naval-group/LOTUSim-Xdyn/doc_user/training/remote_models.md

-- Remote Procedure Call (RPC) allows calling functions from a different address space (or computer) as if they were local, without coding the details of the remote interaction
+- Remote Procedure Call (RPC) allows calling functions from a different address space (or computer) as if they were local, without coding the details of the remote interaction.
-- gRPC is a RPC framework developped by Google & based on protocol buffers.
+- gRPC is a RPC framework developped by Google, based on Protocol Buffers.
 - It has pluggable support for load balancing, tracing, health checking and authentication.
 - As it uses Protocol Buffers, it has a schema and encoders/decoders are